 REMINDER: New aftermarket reproduction full flipper assemblies are now available for older Bally games.
 These can also be used on other makes/models as well.
 These may be an easier, more economical option for you, rather than using the later-model Bally/Williams parts discussed above (and listed in the parts listing below):

 This should be enough info to get you started on your way to better flipping.
 Some experience/skill is required for this type of modification.
 If your skills aren't up to the task, consider enlisting the help of an experienced pinball repair/service person.
-If you need more info, feel free to e-mail us, or for more information on rebuilding and assembling Williams style flippers like these, you can browse online repair guides such as www.homepinballrepair.com, www.pinrepairs.com or www.pinrepair.com.
+If you need more info, feel free to e-mail us, or for more information on rebuilding and assembling Williams style flippers like these, you can browse online repair guides such as www.pinrepair.com, www.homepinballrepair.com, and www.pinwiki.com.